nishantb06/nishantbhansali/content/posts/Llama_Alpaca.md

 Size of the 7B model is 13GB (Unquantized). and running `nvidia-smi` told me that GPU memory usage is 13266MiB.
 Which is roughly 13.3 GB

 - chatgpt response to “**My GPU memory usage is 13266MiB.
-How tointerpret this”**
+How to interpret this”**

     The GPU memory usage of 13266MiB indicates that a portion of the memory on your graphics processing unit (GPU) is currently in use.
 Here's how you can interpret this information: